DeepLearningUPC/rbm_c/README.md

 # C implementation of Contrastive Divergence (CD_k)

 ## Comments

+I was trying to compare a C implementation of CD_k with other implementations usually written in Python, Matlab, etc. A *naive* C implementation (not in the repo) was much *slower* than its counterparts.
+Only by using additional libraries, such as openblas, one is able to remain competitive.
+Maybe it was obvious but, you know, programming is fun :smiley:

 Only tested in Ubuntu & the like (Mint, etc)

 Not very useful for large problems, since it computes *explicitly* the partition function.

 ## Dependencies: openblas, gsl